 Savory Vegetarian German Christmas Market Food

 This is the German version of a flatbread pizza and it is one of my favorite options since it is a bit healthier than deep-fried potatoes, making it a more viable vegetarian food if you’re spending multiple days at Germany’s Christmas Markets.
-Often times stands will offer 2-4 options that are essentially pre-made.
-There is always a vegetarian option, but it hard to order vegan, since the base sauce they use usually has dairy, but if you’re willing to wait 5 minutes for them to make one fresh you should ask for no dairy.
-The most common options you’ll see is a sour cream base, with spring onions and the option to add speck or ham to that.
+Stands selling these will often offer 2-4 options that are pre-made.
+There is always a vegetarian option, but it hard to order vegan, since the base is made with cream.
 If you’re lucky you’ll find a tomato, pesto, and cheese option, like they sell at the Chinese Tower in Munich, that is all-time favorite Flammkuchen!

 Vegetarian danger: Speck = Ham.
 It is very common on Flammkuchen and always ask for Ohne (oh-nay) Speck without Ham if you’re unsure.

 Mushrooms in a garlic sauce are a fantastic vegetarian and savory option at German Christmas markets.
 Seen at the Residenz Palace Christmas Market in Munich and all over Germany, these are simple mushrooms stir-fried in garlic sauce.